junxit/us-congress-bills-114/metadata.md

 - 2015-12-17 — Senate amendment proposed (on the floor): Amendment SA 2937 proposed by Senator McConnell for Senator Cardin.(consideration: CR S8836)
 - 2015-12-17 — Senate amendment submitted
 - 2015-12-17 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S8836)
+- 2015-12-18 — Held at the desk.
+- 2015-12-18 — Message on Senate action sent to the House.
+- 2015-12-18 — Received in the House.
+- 2016-04-18 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-18 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-18 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.